 Should You Take Your Dog To The Vet After Finding a Tick On Your Dog?

-Most vets don’t have you come in if you found a tick on your dog.
+Most vets don’t have you come in if you found a tick on your dog, unless your dog’s health is in question at the time.

-They will however have you monitor your dog and the area where the tick was found on your dog to watch for any issues.
+They will however have you monitor your dog and the area where the tick was found on your dog to watch for any issues like:

-For some of us, ticks are going to be inevitable this year and the best prevention is going to be being one step of the ticks and being vigilant in checking our dogs.
+For many of us dog owners, ticks are going to be inevitable this year and the best prevention is going to be being one step of the ticks and being vigilant in checking our dogs after any outdoor activities.